firebase/quickstart-cpp/invites/testapp/readme.md

             Select the "Build Settings" tab, and click "All" to see all the build settings.
 Scroll down to "Search Paths", and add your path to "Framework Search Paths".
+  - Firebase Invites uses Google Sign-In to send invites, which requires the Keychain Sharing capability on iOS 10.
+You can enable this capability on your project in Xcode 8 by going to your project's settings, Capabilities, and turning on Keychain Sharing.
-  - In XCode, build & run the sample on an iOS device or simulator.
+  - In Xcode, build & run the sample on an iOS device or simulator.
   - The testapp has no user interface.
 The output of the app can be viewed via the console.
 In Xcode,  select
     "View --> Debug Area --> Activate Console" from the menu.